 AIP follows a daimonion philosophy.
 Like Socrates’ inner voice, the integrity system is silent when things are aligned and speaks only when it detects something outside boundaries.
 Silence (clear) means proceed.
 Voice (review_needed, boundary_violation) means pause and evaluate.

-All three of these failure modes are visible in thinking blocks before the action lands.
-Integrity checkpoints fill this gap.
+All three failure modes are visible in thinking blocks before the action lands.
+Integrity checkpoints make that visibility actionable same-turn.

 The key insight: the analysis is performed by a separate LLM (typically a fast, inexpensive model like Claude Haiku), not the agent itself.
 This separate model acts as the conscience — evaluating the agent’s reasoning against its Alignment Card and optional conscience values.